What Does CBD Stand For?

 CBD Promotes Sleep

 CBD supports healthy sleep, can help you fall asleep quicker, and thus can help you stay asleep.
 For example, a study published in the Journal of Clinical Pharmacology discovered that patients that took CBD slept longer throughout the night.
-They also woke up in the night less than patients who had taken a control.6
+Those who took CBD also woke up in the night less than patients who had taken a control.6

 While it may be short for cannabidiol, CBD really stands for a revolution in the way we view health and human wellness.